wetcat-studios/fortie/readme.md

 ### Laravel

-In laravel the easiest way to use Fortie is to add the ServiceProvider
+In laravel the easiest way to use Fortie is to add the ServiceProvider, in `config/app.php` add the following line to `providers` array.

 ```php
 <?php